UDC-GAC/gem5McPATparse/README.md

 # gem5ToMcPAT
-[IN DEVELOPMENT] An attempt to adapt gem5 output to McPAT input.
+**[IN DEVELOPMENT]** An attempt to adapt [gem5](http://gem5.org/Main_Page) output to [McPAT](http://www.hpl.hp.com/research/mcpat/) input.
 This version is implemented in Bison, Flex and C/C++.
-It also uses the library RapidXML for C++.
-Based on Fernando Endo's notes [^1], this parser extracts the parameters and statistics from the output of gem5, 'config.ini' and 'stats.txt', and fills the equivalent fields in a XML based on 'template.xml'.
+It also uses the library [RapidXML](http://rapidxml.sourceforge.net/) for C++.
+Based on Fernando Endo's notes *[1]*, this parser extracts the parameters and statistics from the output of gem5, 'config.ini' and 'stats.txt', and fills the equivalent fields in a XML based on 'template.xml'.

 ## Installation
 To install this version: